3dna/api_docs/doc/donations_api.md

 * `donation` - the resource attributes of the donation to change

+##### Note/Warning:
+* When updating a donation, the fundraiser for that donation will be set to the donor's recruiter.
+If the donor does not have a recruiter, then the donation will not have a fundraiser once the update is complete.
+This behavior is absolute and will overwrite any manual changes made in the control panel.
+If you rely on the fundraiser field, you should use the Donation Update endpoint with great care (or not at all).

 ### Example

 Make this request (assuming you have a donation with id 89):